UNL-Lunabotics/unl-lunabotics.github.io/wiki/setup_terrence.md

 ## Remote Setup (not plugged into terrence, using control station)
-1. Run the following command (will open another terminal window do **not** touch it)
+1. Run the following command (will open another terminal window do **not** touch it) Make sure both Terrence and the control station are connected to team32

 TODO: make sure below lines work
 ```
 bash ./Documents/2022-control_station/otherfiles/startControl.bash